-The degree can be pursued full time or part time (daytime courses) and can be completed in two years of full-time, year-round study.
+The degree can be pursued full-time or part-time and can be completed in two years of full-time, year-round study.
+All coursework is offered during the day.
 As a Penn State Behrend student you’ll have priority access to educational and research experiences with the college’s Susan Hirt Hagen Center for Community Outreach, Research and Evaluation (CORE) and Prevention of Aggression Resource Center (PARC).

 With an additional 12 credits of course work and post-graduate supervised clinical training, you will be eligible to seek the Licensed Professional Counselor (LPC) designation in Pennsylvania and most other states.
 As an LPC you can operate your own private practice, clinic, or treatment facility, bill insurance companies, supervise, and provide consultation.

 The program’s training in empiricism, scientific bases of behavior, and research methodology is consistent with the standards of the Council of Applied Master’s Programs in Psychology (CAMPP), the American Psychological Association (APA), and the Association for Psychological Science (APS).

 If you wish to prepare to become Licensed Professional Counselor, you can seamlessly add a graduate certificate to your master’s program.
 You’ll pursue 12 credits of additional course work at the graduate level.
 In addition to these 12 credits, 3,000 hours of supervised experience must be completed after graduation but prior to taking the licensure examination.